DataHiveMind/Python-Based-Two-Factor-SDE-Commodity-Futures-Calendar-Spread-Quantitative-Analysis/README.md

 At a senior quantitative level, we pose the following challenge:

-We model the front- and back-month futures spread
+We model the front-month and back-month futures spread 𝑆 𝑡
-𝑆
-𝑡
 =